Queer-Owned Cannabis Brands to Support This Pride Month

-The LGBTQIA+ community is one such community that has fought hard for legalization but is underrepresented in the legal cannabis industry.
-Here is a look at five queer-owned cannabis brands worth supporting during Pride Month 2023 (and beyond).
+Despite this tireless advocacy, queer people are underrepresented in the legal industry.
+Here is a look at nine queer-owned cannabis brands worth supporting during Pride Month and all year.

 Get Your Medical Card